SkArchon/rskj-docs-generator/README.md

 # after the root node modules are installed, use the following command to add node modules to any of the modules that require it
 npm run install-subdirectories

-# run the following command to generate the documentation
+# run the following command to generate the documentation (Ensure that there is no "/" at the end of the url)
 npm run generate --path=/pasth/to/rskj/project/rskj/rskj/rskj-core/src

 cd /your/clone/path/build/dist